yhbyhb/data_analyst_nanodegree_p4/project_document.md

 ### Question 5 ###
 **What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?  [relevant rubric item: “validation strategy”]**
 Validation is the process to ensure that classifiers works robustly with given parameters.
 The classic mistake is over-fitting.
 If over-fitted, the machine learning model works well with training dataset and performs poorly on test dataset.
 To avoid overfitting, I held out 20 % of dataset for test set and put 80 % into training set.
-Since dataset is small and labels are skewed towards non-POI (18 POI and 125 non-POI after removing outliers),  I used stratified method `StratifiedShuffleSplit` to achive robustness results.
+Since dataset is small and labels are skewed towards non-POI (18 POI and 125 non-POI after removing outliers),  I used stratified method `StratifiedShuffleSplit` to achive robust results.

  I took averages on 1000 trials of precision and recall.
 I also evaluated my classifier by validation method `test_classifier()` in `tester.py` .